BenjaminMedia/image-upload-for-bbpress/readme.txt

 == Changelog ==
 = 1.1.14 =
-* Fixed removal of EXIF data on images when uploading to tmp folder
+* Fixed removal of EXIF data when uploading to tmp folder

 = 1.1.13 =
 * Added composer support